rricharz/Tek4010/README.md

 This makes sense, if you have set up a virtual DZ11 for multiple user login, opening a telnet port for multiplexed terminals.
 On the PiDP-11 using 2.11 BSD, the distribution software has already set up port 4000 for 8 multiuser terminals.
+For RSX-11M+ a port at the address 10001 is already set up in the distribution software.
+Use therefore 10001 instead of 4000 if you are using RSX-11M+.
 First, you need to install and test telnet (2.11 BSD needs to be up and running in multiuser mode):

 	sudo apt-get install telnet
-	telnet raspi_hostname 4000
+	telnet raspi_hostname 4000	(or 10001 for RSX11M+)

 or

-	telnet localhost 4000
+	telnet localhost 4000	(or 10001 for RSX11M+)

 where "raspi_hostname" is the hostname of your system running simh.
 If you are using telnet and tek4010 on the same system as the system running simh, use "localhost" instead of